-LAND OCCUPIER IS NOW IN COMPLIANCE (check here to certify that the non-compliance or violation has been resolved).

-LAND OCCUPIER IS NOT IN COMPLIANCE (see Corrective Action Transmittal).

-LAND OCCUPIER DID NOT RESPOND within 30 days of his/her receipt of Corrective Action Transmittal

-District Technical Assistance Provider

-Corrective Actions Required: Item

-We, the undersigned, do hereby agree that implementation of this Corrective Action Plan will resolve the contract violation.

-District Technical Assistance Provider

-Applicant Signature

-Land Owner Signature

-LANDOWNER: You must sign this form in the space above and return it to the SWCD within 21 working days of the SWCD signature.
-Failure to agree to the Corrective Action Plan will place you in a violation status, subject to possible legal action.

---CERTIFICATION OF APPLICANT REFUSAL TO COOPERATE -

-(To be completed by the SWCD if the applicant does not agree to the corrective action plan or does not implement its provisions)

-On behalf of the Soil and Water Conservation District, I hereby declare that the Corrective Action Plan described herein has been sent via United States Postal Se ervice Registered Mail to the applicant and that the applicant refuses to acknowledge and/or implement the corrective actions within the required time lines.

-SWCD Chair Signature

-Deadline
+☐ LAND OCCUPIER IS NOW IN COMPLIANCE (check he ere to certify that the non-compliance or violation has been resolved).
+LAND OCCUPIER IS NOT IN COMPLIANCE (see Con rective Action Transmittal). ☐ LAND OCCUPIER DID NOT RESPOND within 30 day s of his/her receipt of Corrective Action Transmittal District Technical Assistance Provider Date Corrective Actions Required: Item Deadline We, the undersigned, do hereby agree that implementation of this Correct tive Action Plan will resolve the contract violation.
+District Technical Assistance Provider Date Applicant Signature Date Land Owner Signature Date LANDOWNER: You must sign this form in the space above and reture to the Corrective Action Plan will place you in a violation status, substituting the space above and return to the Corrective Action Plan will place you in a violation status, substituting the space above and return to the corrective action of the space above and return to the corrective action of the space above and return to the corrective action of the space above and return to the corrective action of the space above and return to the corrective action action of the space above and return to the corrective action action of the space action action of the space action action of the space action a rn it to the SWCD within 21 working days of the SWCD signature.
+Failure to agree nject to possible legal action.
+NT REFUSAL TO COOPERATE - to the corrective action plan or does not implement its provisions) On behalf of the Soil and Water Conservation District, I hereby dec United States Postal Service Registered Mail to the applicant and that the within the required timelines. clare that the Corrective Action Plan described herein has been sent via e applicant refuses to acknowledge and/or implement the corrective actions SWCD Chair Signature